renpy/renpy/sphinx/source/config.rst

 .. var:: config.always_shown_screens = [ ]

     A list of names of screens that Ren'Py will always show, even in menus, and when the interface is hidden.
-This is mostly used by Ren'Py, which assumes this will be a list.
-The :var:`config.overlay_screens` list is usually more appropriate.
+If a screen in this list is ever not shown, that screen will be re-shown.
+This is used by Ren'Py, which may modify the list.

+    Setting :var:`config.overlay_screens` is usually more appropriate.

 .. var:: config.audio_filename_callback = None